aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
-- `from`: participant of the channel that posts the slashing transaction
+- `from`: participant or delegate of the channel that posts the slashing transaction
 - `payload`: transaction proving that the proof of inclusion is part of the channel
 - `poi`: proof of inclusion
 - `ttl`